Rothbury Branch: The twentieth century

 In February 1902, Tynemouth Corporation requested a siding connection to assist in the construction of Fontburn Reservoir.
 The siding was provided and a temporary platform costing £180 opened on 12 January 1903, for the use of workers.
 It was named White House at first but then Fontburn (or "Fontburn (Halt)"), and it later became a public station.

 The main line railways of Great Britain were "grouped" by the government under the Railways Act 1921, and the North British Railway was a constituent of the new London and North Eastern Railway.

 During World War II the passenger train service was reduced to two return trips daily, but from 1945, a mid-day service from Rothbury to Scotsgap and return was included.

-After the railways were nationalised by Government in 1948, the Rothbury line became part of the Scottish Region of British Railways.
+After the railways were nationalised by the government in 1948, the Rothbury line became part of the Scottish Region of British Railways.

 Increasingly efficient road transport caused a collapse of the passenger and goods traffic, and closure was inevitable.
 The last passenger trains ran on 13 September 1952.
 A basic weekly goods service continued but, on 9 November 1963, the Rothbury line was closed completely.